thi-ng/umbrella/packages/lispy/README.md

 ## Core language features

-The core language is intentionally kept minimal, aimed at data transformations, and currently only contains the following:
+The core language is intentionally kept minimal, aimed at data transformations, configuration, user code snippets/expressions, and currently only contains the
+following:

 ### Constants
 - `T`: true